raspberrypilearning/3D-scene/en/step_4.md

 --- collapse ---
 ---

-title: Create a scenery costume using copy and paste
+title: Create a scenery costume by duplicating shapes

 ---

-In your 3D scene, you may want to create multiple copies of a shape within a costume so your scenery will appear busier or more crowded.
+In your 3D scene, you may want to duplicate shapes within a costume so your scenery will appear busier or more crowded.

 **Multiple clouds**: [See inside](https://scratch.mit.edu/projects/447278432/editor){:target="_blank"}